IMMM-SFA/tell/doc/source/user_guide.rst

 #.
 Formulate empirical models that relate the historical observed meteorology and population to the hourly time-series of total electricity demand for each of the balancing authorities (BA) that report their hourly loads in the EIA-930 dataset.

 #.
-Use the empirical models to predict future hourly loads for each BA based on IM3’s climate and population forcing scenarios.
+Use the empirical models to project future hourly loads for each BA based on IM3’s climate and population forcing scenarios.

 #.
 Distribute the hourly loads for each BA to the counties that BA operates in and then aggregate the county-level hourly loads from all BAs into annual state-level loads.